ibm-cloud-docs/account/update-private.md

 1. Click **Catalog** in the console menu bar.
 1. Click the Private tab.
-1. Select the apache-two-instances product.
+1. Select the apache-two-instances tile.
 1. Click **Readme**.
 1. Search for the `This is my updated readme` text.

-### Success criteria
-{: #update-success-validate}

-You can find the new line of text in the readme.

-## Update an existing version by using the CLI
+## Update software by using the CLI
 {: #update-version-cli}

 Before you begin this task, delete the version that you previously created: